 Research

-48 V to Point-of-Load Vertical Power Delivery for Next-Generation Ultra-High-Power Microprocessors
+48 V to Point-of-Load Vertical Power Delivery for Next-Generation Ultra-High-Power Processors

-High-performance microprocessors (e.g., GPUs, CPUs, ASICs, etc.) serve as the engine of data center computing platforms and the foundation for technical progress in areas such as artificial intelligence, deep learning, autonomous vehicles, and numerous other applications.
-In recent years, the electric power consumption of microprocessors has increased dramatically and is approaching 1000 W due to the fast-growing demand for greater computational power.
+High-performance processors (e.g., GPUs, CPUs, ASICs, etc.) serve as the engine of data center computing platforms and the foundation for technical progress in areas such as artificial intelligence, deep learning, autonomous vehicles, and numerous other applications.
+In recent years, the electric power consumption of processors has increased dramatically and is approaching 1000 W due to the fast-growing demand for greater computational power.
+For example, as shown in Fig. 1, the thermal design power (TDP) of NVIDIA data center GPUs has grown by 10 times in the past decade, from 106 W to 1000 W. And just in the past three years alone, the TDP has more than doubled.

 As power levels increase, the 48-V bus architecture is gradually replacing the legacy 12-V dc bus in modern data centers since the power distribution losses (\(i^2R\) losses) decrease by sixteen-fold with the quadrupling of the bus voltage.
 This makes the design of the voltage regulation modules (VRMs) responsible for the 48 V to point-of-load (PoL) power conversion more challenging with a quadrupled voltage conversion burden.
-In particular, the continued increase in power levels with maintained or even reduced space for power conversion leads to an ever-increasing demand for higher power density.
-Moreover, higher power conversion efficiency is required for easier thermal management and reduced electricity consumption of data centers.
+In addition to a large conversion ratio of 48-to-1 or higher, the VRMs for next-generation ultra-high power processors should be capable of sourcing ultra-high current (\(\geqslant 1000\) A) at low supply voltage (\(\leqslant 1.0\) V) and achieving high power density, high efficiency, and fast dynamic response.

 Modeling and Control of Pure and Resonant Switched-Capacitor Converters